jasoncpatton/scitokens-credmon/README.md

-1. Create or modify HTCondor's credential directory (`condor_config_val SEC_CREDENTIAL_DIRECTORY`) such that it is owned by the group condor, not readable by others, with the SetGID bit set:
+1. Create or modify HTCondor's credential directory (`condor_config_val SEC_CREDENTIAL_DIRECTORY`) such that it is owned by root, owned by the condor group, not readable by others, with the SetGID bit set:
     ```sh
      [jcpatton@localhost ~]$ CREDDIR=$(condor_config_val SEC_CREDENTIAL_DIRECTORY)
      [jcpatton@localhost ~]$ sudo mkdir $CREDDIR # may already exist
-     [jcpatton@localhost ~]$ sudo chgrp condor $CREDDIR
+     [jcpatton@localhost ~]$ sudo chown root:condor $CREDDIR
      [jcpatton@localhost ~]$ sudo chmod 2770 $CREDDIR
     ```